danjgale/nii-masker/README.md

   "as_voxels": false,
   "standardize": false,
   "t_r": null,
+  "detrend": false,
   "high_pass": null,
   "low_pass": null,
-  "detrend": false,
-  "smoothing_fwhm": null
+  "smoothing_fwhm": null,
+  "n_jobs": 1
 }
 ```

+All parameter defaults are shown above.
+Note that not all parameters need to be included in the configuration file; only the ones you wish to use.
 An example use-case that combines both the command-line parameters and configuration file:

 `niimask output/ -i img_1.nii.gz img_2.nii.gz -c config.json`